MelitaMF/Find-Wildlife-London/README.md

 ## Features
 List of features ready an
 * Entertainment Video
-* Edducational Materials
+* Educational Materials
+* Educational Games
 * And many more ...

 To-do list:
 * UI/ UX - The graphical represntation of the App/ Platform
-* Front-end - The Really Application interface
+* Front-end - The Application interface
 * Back-end - The Logic area of the Application
 * Testing the Application
 * Hosting the Application